InflixOP/Machine-Learning/README.md

 A .yml file is a text file with instructions to tell Conda how to set up an environment.
 To export your Conda environment as a .yml file, use the following command:

 ### Refer to Example.ipnyb file for more!

+# DAY 5
+## SECTION 6- INTRODUCTION TO PANDAS
+# Using Pandas for Data Manipulation

+This section covers how to use the Pandas library in Python for data manipulation.

+## Overview

+In this section, you will learn:

+- How to download and use the Pandas library
+- How to work with Series, DataFrames, and CSV files
+- How to describe and manipulate data using Pandas
+- How to download data from URLs
+- How to complete the Pandas Practice assignment

+## Downloading Workbooks and Assignments

+To download the workbooks and assignments for this section, follow the instructions in the previous section on downloading course materials.

+## Pandas Introduction

+In this video, we introduce the Pandas library and show you how to download and install it.

+## Series, DataFrames, and CSVs

+In this video, we show you how to work with Series, DataFrames, and CSV files using Pandas.

+## Data from URLs

+In this video, we show you how to download data from URLs using Pandas.

+## Describing Data with Pandas

+In this video, we show you how to describe data using Pandas.

+## Selecting and Viewing Data with Pandas